Gastric and duodenal ulcers

 Symptoms of the disease

-The symptoms of gastric and duodenal ulcers are more or less the same:
+The symptoms of gastric as well as duodenal ulcers are more or less the same:

 pain in the epigastric and hypochondrium;